Indonesia may offer island to process refugees to Australia

 Australia has also received criticism from the United Nations and rights groups for its hardline policy of intercepting asylum seekers who come by boat.

-Since 2012, people on boats attempting to reach Australia have been turned back or taken to camps in Nauru, where there have been reports of assaults and systemic child abuse, or Papua New Guinea, where Canberra has set up processing centres.
-(Additional reporting by Fergus Jensen; Writing by Byron Kaye; Editing by Nick Macfie)
+Since 2012, people on boats attempting to reach Australia have been turned back or taken to camps in Nauru, where there have been reports of assaults and systemic child abuse, or Papua New Guinea, where Canberra has set up processing centers.

+Additional reporting by Fergus Jensen; Writing by Byron Kaye; Editing by Nick Macfie